GreenVenture/greenventure-main/README.md

 ## Features

-* Participate and complete sustainability themed missions and earn points
+* Participate and complete recycling themed missions and earn points
 * Redeem vouchers with points
 * Participate in the community and view the leaderboards